rbot-code/rbot-code/README.md

 ### Hi

 I remembered that this is a thing I can do.
-Will add to this if I remember.
+Will add to this if I think of something.

 <!--
 **rbot-github/rbot-github** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.